nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The version field (`ciissversion`) and at least one additional field (any) is mandatory.

-## HTTPS URLs and used certificate authority

-The HTTPS endpoints located in field values MUST use certificates from a well known trusted certificate authority (for example [Let's Encrypt](https://letsencrypt.org/)).

 ## Overview of definied fields

   * email